PSBP-Library/psbp-library.github.io/index.md

   fold(toSeqFolder[Z, >-->])
 ```

-are utilities that make use of the following programming + recursive data structure ingredients
+are utilities that make use of the following programming ingredients

 - `unfold` from `RecursiveStructure`